Vewiser/SqueezeStack-DB/README.md

 - **Data Visualization**: View charts and graphs that display nutritional information or recipe trends.
 - **DeepML Integration**: Displays recommendations or predictions from machine learning models, such as suggesting juices based on personal health goals or preferences.

+***We welcome contributions from developers, data scientists, and front-end engineers to help grow this community-driven project.***

 ## License